Spring 2020 Exhibitions

 Sonya Clark: Finding Freedom

-Finding Freedom by American artist, Sonya Clark, considers Lancaster as a site along the Underground Railroad and the use of the night sky, specifically the Big Dipper constellation, to orient slaves seeking freedom.
+Finding Freedom by American artist Sonya Clark considers Lancaster as a site along the Underground Railroad and the use of the night sky, specifically the Big Dipper constellation, to orient freedom seekers.
 Sonya created cyanotype prints of constellations that appear on chemically treated fabric using regional vegetable and flower seeds.
-Visitors are invited to sit in stargazer chairs to view the night sky canopy and find random versions of the Big Dipper while meditating on the same view that slaves used to navigate their way to freedom.
+Visitors are invited to sit in stargazer chairs to view the night sky canopy and find random versions of the Big Dipper while meditating on the same view that those formerly enslaved used to navigate their way to freedom.

 Containing the Muse: Artists' Books as Expression & Form